BobMcGlobus/uno-ar/README.md

 Additionally it is to be noted that the appearing instructions will be in German, this has to do with the fact that this project was developed in the context of a work for a German university.

 https://imgur.com/a/0ftEFfA

+## Run local
+To run the project locally, it is sufficient to simply run the project through a local web server.